moclojer/moclojer/docs/template.md

 # Using rendering templates

-moclojer provides a template processor to make the endpoint's return dynamic, making it easy for you to pass parameters by URI and query string into the endpoint's response.
+**moclojer** provides a template processor to make the endpoint's return dynamic, making it easy for you to pass parameters by URI and query string into the endpoint's response.

+We use the [Selmer](https://github.com/yogthos/Selmer) template engine _(is inspired by the [Django](https://www.djangoproject.com/) template engine)_, making it possible to place conditions and rules within the template.
+The [Selmer documentation](https://github.com/yogthos/Selmer#built-in-tags) shows examples of how to do this.

 ## Path params `path-params`